tsatria03/CookyCraze/docks/readme.txt

 The history persists across sessions and resets when starting a new game.

 Cooky lottery.
 Unlocked at rank 30.
-Buy scratch tickets and reveal prizes ranging from money and cookies to stat boosts.
+Scratch your tickets and reveal prizes ranging from money and cookies to stat boosts.

-Tickets are sold in tiers, with higher tiers costing more but offering larger prizes and better odds at the top end.
-Each tier draws from its own prize pool defined in lottery.table, with prizes weighted so smaller wins are more common.
 You can scratch tickets one at a time or all at once from the lottery screen.
 When scratching one at a time, you can enable automatic reveal in the settings so the result appears after a short random delay.
 When disabled, the result is held until you press enter or space.

 Slot machine.
 Unlocked at rank 40.
 Spin the reels and match symbols to win multiples of your bet.